tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - Not a silver bullet.
 Design mistakes are inevitable, requiring continuous attention to design and refactoring.
 - benefits from learning to listen to test smell
   - keep knowledge local.
 The "magic" need to create mocks could cause the knowledge to leak between components.
     - if we can keep knowledge local to an object (either internal or passed in), then its implementation is independent of its context.
-We can safely move it where we like.
+So we can safely move it where we like.
     - Do this consistently, and your application, built out of pluggable components, will be easy to change.
   - If it's explicit, we can name it
-    - avoiding mocking concrete classes that can help us give names to the relationships between objects as well the objects themselves.
+    - Avoid mocking concrete classes that can help us give names to the relationships between objects and the objects themselves.
     - As the legends say, if we have something's true name, we can control it.
     - if we can see it, we have a better chance of finding its other uses and reducing duplication.
   - more names mean more domain information